The Sin Eater

 We stroll with linked arms, enjoying the sun and the crowds and the day.

-I stop at a barrow to check out some pirate DVDs but Babe’s attention is drawn to a beggar sitting against a wall at the edge of the Quay.
+I stop at a barrow to check out some classic vinyl but Babe’s attention is drawn to a beggar sitting against a wall at the edge of the Quay.
 Next to him is a sign propped up behind a cardboard box that is half-full of fruit; yesterday’s discards from the nearby stalls.

 Babe walks over to the seated figure, points at the sign and says, ‘What’s this?’